(with an eye on the New Testament in particular, last updated 4th October 2021, more updates planned soon)

 You can access the Greek New Testament through Perseus.
 The text, however, is Brooke Foss Westcott, Fenton John Anthony Hort, so not one most people will be using for academic study.

 The text is available on Thesaurus Linguae Graecae, but to make full use of this, you need a login through an institutional affiliation.
 Watch this space for some videos on how to use TLG, with a New Testament focus.
+I have made a 16 minute video walking through the range of tools.

 General New Testament information and study tools: